jae1911/sitecontent/content/wiki/resonite/headless.md

     +quit
 ```

-> Note: if SteamCMD is giving you any trouble like "steamcmd.sh: Not a directory", replace `bash steamcmd.sh` by `./steamcmd.sh`
+> Note: if SteamCMD is giving you any trouble like `steamcmd.sh: Not a directory`, replace `bash steamcmd.sh` by `./steamcmd.sh`

 This will install the headless client into the directory specified, you can now go on to the [configuration](#configuration).
 To run the headless client, you can go within the directory and do `mono Headless/Resonite.exe` and the headless should launch.